Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 ## Feature list
 - Provides suggestions or alternatives for your text
-- Translates your text into any languages
+- Translates your text into other languages
+- Image Generation
 - Generates new text
 - Spell-checking
+- Change tone of writing
 - Extracts keywords from your text
-- Run your own prompt to ChatGPT
+- Run your own prompts to ChatGPT
 - Summarize texts and other propertyfields on page/site
+- Add your own shortcut prompts
 - Use ChatGPT as inline help

+## Choose provider:
+- Use OpenAI in USA
+- Use Azure OpenAI Services in data centers in Europe (Sweden, UK, France)

+## Examples

 ### Provides suggestions or alternatives for your text